 Concorde Delta Golf's Brooklands journey

 In late October 2003, British Airways formally offered Concorde G‑BBDG on loan to Brooklands for restoration and display.
 In early 2004, work began to remove all the parts from Delta Golf that could simply be unbolted.
 This included the outer and forward wing sections, the tail cone and the engine intakes.
 Then, in April 2004, DG was towed out of her hangar at Filton ahead of contractors Air Salvage International coming on site to cut her into five main sections for the journey to Brooklands.
-This was necessary due to width restrictions for loads carried on UK roads imposed by the Highways Agency.
+This was necessary due to Highways Agency width restrictions for loads carried on UK roads.

 By early June 2004, after much organisation and planning, all the disassembled sections of DG's airframe had been safely transported the 125 miles by road to the museum.
-This was followed by more than 40 truck loads of crates and boxes from both Filton and Heathrow containing Concorde parts and spares.
+Ahead of this, much of the necessary Concorde ground equipment and tooling had already arrived at Brooklands with the assistance of British Airways Engineering.
+This was soon followed by more than 40 truck loads of crates and boxes from both Filton and Heathrow containing Concorde parts and spares.
 Then began a two year long process that began with ASI reassembling DG structurally and then a team of over a hundred volunteers worked to transform the aircraft from a derelict shell into the exhibit now on display.

 The restoration of DG was a "Million Pound Project" that helped to secure her long-term future and placed her on display alongside other existing museum aircraft such as the VC10, Vanguard, Viscount and Varsity - all of which were also designed and built at the Weybridge site.
 Opened to the public in July 2006 by the museum's Royal Patron; HRH Prince Michael of Kent, Delta Golf is the only Concorde in the Southeast of England that is open to visitors.